 Of Men and Monsters: Homer’s Odyssey

 One of the first recorded adventure stories was written so well that modern readers still include it on their favorites list.
 Clashing rocks, one-eyed man-eating monsters, evil villains and undying love – it has something for everyone!
 This well-illustrated workshop will help you better understand the great work by including discussions from archaeology, geography, and related literature.
 Recommended for rising AP Latin 4 students.
 Students should acquire and read the Lombardo translation in preparation.
 Adviso: workshop covers warfare themes and some romance.
 Summer workshop by recording, register and view by August 20.

 Gandalf meets Grendel: A Study of First Epics

 In this workshop, avid readers will learn how Beowulf, the first great epic in English borrowed Homer’s epic elements while inspiring Tolkien’s creation of his own great epic, The Hobbit.
 For best results, student should be familiar with The Hobbit and Homer’s Iliad and/or Odyssey while enjoying this fascinating study of Beowulf.
 Students should acquire and read * The Anglo-Saxon World: An Anthology and read Beowulf in preparation.
 Summer workshop, June 10-13, 2:15 PM or by recording until August 20.

 Check out all summer workshop options here.

-College Application Essay-Writing Symposium, June 8, 15, 22 at 9 am - students should attend live except by special permission.
+College Application Essay-Writing Symposium, June 7, 14, 21 at 4 PM ET - students should attend live except by special permission.
 R. Baty

 This workshop will walk you through the process of writing that scary college application essay.
 Find out what admissions officers really want and get your essay finished during our 4-sessions!
 We’ll start with a rough draft and help you finish a well-crafted essay with 2 rounds of feedback while we cover essential college success skills.